-Ambient computing is in the air
+Ambient computing is in the air, but what is it?

 Ambient computing is not a separate group of technologies, but instead any technologies that enable you to use computers and the internet without actively using them.

 In 20 years, the idea of picking up a device or sitting down at a computer to actively use it will seem quaintly antiquated.

 All computing will be ambient — all around us all the time, whispering in our ear, augmenting the real world through our prescription eyeglasses and car windshields, perceiving our emotions and desires and taking action in the background to help us reach our business goals and live a better life.

 Between now and then we’ll all ride together on a very interesting journey from computers we actively use to computing resources increasingly acting in the background for us.

 We’re also going to be flooded and overwhelmed by the “ambient computing” hype as, I predict, it will become one of the most overused and abused marketing buzzwords ever.

 Within the next year or two, “ambient computing” will be slapped on every kind of IT product, business service and integrated solution.
 Most of the time, the buzzword won’t really tell you all that much.

 Ambient computing is both a very big deal (it will change our relationship with intelligent machines forever) and also really no big deal (it’s just part of the continuing evolution of user interfaces that has existed since the beginning of computing—the machines work harder to understand and help us and we work less hard to take advantage of them).